aakella1/knative-workshop-labs/11-WIP-Knative-Eventing-Kafka.didact.md

 - Make sure the Kafka cluster is setup on OpenShift

-## 2. Deploy Knative Eventing KafkaSource
+## 2. Install Knative Apache Kafka Operator

 Make sure to be on `knative-eventing` OpenShift project